 The on-road ride comfort is very good and there's an updated infotainment system, with Apple CarPlay and Android Auto connectivity included across the range.
 A seven-inch touchscreen is standard, while the top-spec HRV EX-L model boasts a larger nine-inch version.

-The latest HR-V also has more advanced safety features bundled together in a package called Honda Sensing, which includes adaptive cruise control with a low-speed follow function and, on certain models, a blind-spot information system, while 10 airbags are standard across the range.
+The latest HR-V also has more advanced safety features bundled together in a package called Honda Sensing, which includes adaptive cruise control with a low-speed follow function, traffic-sign recognition, traffic-jam assist, lane-departure warning, rear-seat alert, and driver attention monitoring.
+On certain models, a blind-spot information system with rear cross-traffic alert and parking sensors are available, while 10 airbags are standard across the range.
+The 2026 model also features the latest generation of Honda’s Advanced Compatibility Engineering body structure, paired with a new airbag system for improved occupant protection.

 Being pretty new there's not much long-term reliability data on the latest Honda HR-V, but Honda has an excellent track record in this department, and we'd be surprised if that changes.
 As always, check for any recalls or software updates to make sure a used purchase has the latest features.